 Students must remediate the failed exam or section(s) within five business days.
 The student may re-take a Practical Examination twice within this time period, if necessary.
 The highest grade possible on a remediation Practical is 80%.
 If a student does not successfully remediate a lab practical, they fail the lab course.
-In PTA Lab I (PTA Lab 2002), PTA Lab II (PTA 2003), and PTA Lab III (PTA 2004) a student is allowed a total of 4 practical exam remediation attempts for the entire course.
-The student will fail the course after the 4th remediation attempt.
 Failure of the lab course requires that the student take a comprehensive lab practical examination which is taken at the end of the term.
 Students must still participate in the remainder of the course.
 Students will have two opportunities to successfully remediate the failed lab course.
 Failure to successfully remediate the lab course results in dismissal from the PTA Program.

 Any student who fails a practical exam has mandatory tutoring for the PTA Lab course until they successfully remediate the exam.

 Any student who fails the course is still eligible to continue in the program and has mandatory tutoring for the PTA Lab course through the remainder of the term.